luciemac/MeshStats/README.md

-#Pick And Paint
+#MeshStats

-Licence, please see :
+License, please see :
 	LICENSE.txt

 This is a Slicer Module.